mgcdanny/metrics/README.md

 Omitting 'name' from the request will return all names.
 Omitting timestamps will return the entire range.
 To get an exact timestamp set the sts and ets equal to each other.

+The return value is a list of 'metric' objects, which are exactly the same as what was originally sent in the POST requests.

 #### Examples: